Photo courtesy of Hamilton-Anderson Associates.

 Students can better calculate costs based on their specific circumstances here: MSU Tuition, Fees and Housing Calculator.

-The average time for completion of the BLA degree is five years; 2005-2014.
-The program is limited enrollment for upper division and admits up to 18 students in their junior year. (*Limited enrollment was reduced from 24 students to 18 students in 2012).
+The average time for completion of the BLA degree is five years; 2005-2016.
+The program is limited enrollment for upper division and admits up to 18 students in their junior year.
 Sixty-two percent (62%) of the students who enroll in the freshman introductory studio complete the full program of study and graduate with a BLA.
-Once admitted into upper division on average 92% complete the program.
+Once admitted into upper division, on average, 95% complete the program.